mathewjoe/markit/README.md

 #markit
-A bookmark manager web app built using NodeJS, MongoDB (Mongoose), AngularJS and SemanticUI
+A bookmark manager web app built using NodeJS, Express, MongoDB (Mongoose), AngularJS and SemanticUI

+##Steps to install locally (assuming you have NodeJS, npm and MongoDB installed):
+- Clone the repository
+- `cd` into the directory
+- Run `npm install` to install dependencies
+- Run `npm start` to run the app